 Doing this, you can capture wins every day.

-Over the last four years, my followers saw more than 1,600 wins.
+Over the last four years, my followers saw the chance to get more than 1,600 wins.
 That’s better than one win for every day the markets were open.

-Again, it’si all part of that goal to get a little bit richer every day.
+It’s all part of our goal to get a little bit richer every day.

 So that’s the first thing you must accept.